 - Welcome message

-Body Template 6 used as a welcome:
+Body Template 6 used as a welcome on Echo Show:

 Tell the user what the skill can do, and then support a variety of natural ways the user might access the functionality.
 Avoid presenting multiple questions at the end of a task, for example “Do you want to hear more?” or “OK, can I help you with anything else?”
 Users tend to be frustrated by having to answer questions after completing a task.